saboj1999/Three.js-Solar-System-Final/README.md

 * First -> Download Node.js
 * Second -> Inside of a Folder run the command: npm install
-* Third -> Inside of the Foler run the command: npm run dev
+* Third -> Inside of the Folder run the command: npm run dev

 ## Plotting